Wyoming Court Records

 WyomingCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WyomingCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Government laws exist at municipal, state, and federal levels in Wyoming.
-The Wyoming Penal Code (Title 7) governs the laws regarding crime.
-According to Wyoming laws, felonies are punishable either by death or imprisonment for more than one year.
-Misdemeanors do not attract a death penalty but may warrant a year in a county or local jail.
+Wyoming’s legal framework operates at the municipal, state, and federal levels.
+Criminal offenses at the state level are addressed in Title 7 of the Wyoming Statutes, commonly known as the Wyoming Penal Code.
+According to Wyoming laws, felonies may be punishable by death or imprisonment for more than one year.
+Misdemeanors do not typically attract the death penalty, but may warrant a year in a county or local jail.

-Before an individual gets charged for a crime, there must be reasonable proof of their involvement in the crime.
-After establishing an individual’s guilt, the law enforcement agency issues an arrest warrant or a summons to appear in court.
+Before an individual is charged for a crime, reasonable proof of their involvement in the crime should exist.
+After establishing an individual’s guilt, the law enforcement agency typically issues an arrest warrant or a summons to appear in court.
 An arrest warrant leads to law enforcement taking the alleged individual into custody.
 A subpoena does not require the custody of the alleged offender.
 However, it requires the individual to appear on a set date and time at the court.

 The caseload statistics for Wyoming do not give a specific percentage of criminal cases that go to trial.
-However, an overview of the Rules of Criminal Procedure, Wyoming Judiciary Branch, shows that more criminal cases get sorted through plea bargains than through trial.
-In a plea bargain, the defense and prosecution come to an agreement in which the prosecution decides not to go to trial.
-In return for a plea bargain, the defendant hopes to receive lesser charges and a lighter sentence.
+However, an overview of the Rules of Criminal Procedure, Wyoming Judiciary Branch, shows that more criminal cases are resolved through plea bargains than trial.
+In a plea bargain, the defense and prosecution agree to a deal in which the prosecution decides not to go to trial.
+In return for a plea bargain, the defendant generally hopes to receive lesser charges and a lighter sentence.

 When Does a Criminal Defendant Have the Right to a Trial?

-The Federal Constitution of the United States gives defendants the right to a trial.
+The United States Federal Constitution gives defendants the right to a trial.
 All the states, including Wyoming, adopt this as part of their criminal code.
-Not only do defendants have the right to a trial, but they also have a right to a public trial within the shortest time possible.
+Not only do defendants have the right to a trial, but they also have the right to a public trial within the shortest time possible.

 What Are The Stages of a Criminal Trial in Wyoming?

-There are two types of criminal trials in Wyoming; the judge’s trial and the jury trial.
-A key difference is that judge’s trials do not include a jury.
+There are two types of criminal trials in Wyoming: the judge’s trial and the jury trial.
+A key difference is that judges’ trials do not include a jury.
 Here, the judge alone gets to decide the verdict.
 A misdemeanor case involving a jury trial uses a six-member panel.
-Some lower-grade felonies also use a judge’s trial or if the defendant requests one.
-Otherwise, juries are inclusive of felony criminal trials comprising a 12-member panel.
+Some lower-grade felonies also use a judge’s trial, or if the defendant requests one.
+Otherwise, juries are included in felony criminal trials, which comprise a 12-member panel.
 The steps in a criminal jury trial in Wyoming are:

 - The selection of the jury